oracle/node-oracledb/doc/api.md

   JavaScript to hold in a single array.

-- the JavaScript heap can be exceeded, or become fragmented, due to concatenation of the buffers of records fetched from the database.
+- the JavaScript heap can be exceeded, or become fragmented, due to concatenation of the successive buffers of records fetched from the database.
-  To minimize this, use a `fetchArraySize` value determined by tuning.
+  To minimize this, use `fetchArraySize` and `prefetchRows` values determined by tuning.

 In both cases, use a [ResultSet](#resultsethandling) or [Query Stream](#streamingresults) instead of a direct fetch.

-#### <a name="resultsethandling"></a> 15.1.2 Fetching Rows with Result Sets
+#### <a name="resultsethandling"></a> 16.1.2 Fetching Rows with Result Sets

 When the number of query rows is relatively big, or cannot be predicted, it is recommended to use a [ResultSet](#resultsetclass)